jponttuset/mcg/README.md

 Please consider citing the papers if you use this code.

-'Full' and 'Pre-Trained' packages not compatible with Windows.
+CAUTION

-The 'full' package is not completely up to date, use it only of you need to re-train the Pareto front or the ranking in MCG, then use 'pre-trained' to do the actual computations.
+**The 'full' package is not completely up to date, use it only if you need to re-train the Pareto front or the ranking in MCG, then use 'pre-trained' to do the actual computations.**

+**'Full' and 'Pre-Trained' packages not compatible with Windows.**

 More info in the project page: http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/mcg/